BOOMfinity/GrOxyP/README.md

 {"ip":"194.35.232.123","proxy":true,"rule":"194.35.232.0/22"}
 ```

 Invalid token will cause `401 Unauthorized` messages.
-Other endpoints should respond with `OK` message.
+Other endpoints should respond with `404` message.